Anxiety Disorder Treatment

 People with this type of anxiety disorder also often develop anticipatory anxiety, in which they become nervous or fearful about future separations even if they’re able to be near the people or things they fear now.
 This doesn’t mean that the person is truly in danger; rather, it’s a sign of an anxiety disorder.

-For adults with this separation anxiety disorder, treatment usually involves psychotherapy to help them learn new ways of coping with their fears of separation.
+For adults with this separation anxiety disorder, the best treatment usually involves psychotherapy to help them learn new ways of coping with their fears of separation.
 Cognitive Behavioral Therapy is often used because it can help adults identify destructive thought patterns and behaviors, change them over time, and make them less fearful about the future.

 Causes

 Many factors may combine to cause anxiety disorders, including environmental, social, hereditary, and developmental factors.
-Some types of anxiety are not well understood but are still identified as types of anxiety disorders due to their nature or symptoms that may include intense fear or conditions that develop over time.
+Some types of anxiety are not well understood but are still identified as types of anxiety disorders due to their nature or anxiety symptoms that may include intense fear or conditions that develop over time.

 Many types of anxiety disorders run in families, which suggests a strong genetic link.
 However, environmental factors can also contribute to developing types of anxiety disorders.
 There may be some types of anxiety disorders that are related to mood or personality disorders, such as major depressive disorder or specific types of personality disorder.